-Hagwon: The History Behind Korea’s Private Education Industry
+Hagwon: Korea’s Private Education Industry

 3 minute read

 Education has long been central to South Korean society.
 It shapes people's lives and the nation's cultural and economic landscape.
 South Korea is known for its intense education system.
 The competition for university spots is fierce.
-Hagwon (Private academies) play a vital role in students' academic performance.
-To understand how this system developed, we must explore the history that gave rise to it.
+Hagwon play a vital role in students' academic performance.

 Education During the Joseon Dynasty